33+ Best Fun Things to Do in Kansas City with Kids

 Ages – Good for all ages

-Located near downtown Kansas City, Mo, this interactive museum is great full of information on the Federal Reserve.
-Museum goers can learn about money and how it is processed, made and its value!
+Located near downtown Kansas City, Mo, this interactive museum is great and full of information on the Federal Reserve.
+Museum-goers can learn about money and how it is processed, and made, and its value!
 If your children love to learn, this is a unique & fun thing to do with kids…

 Hours – Monday- Friday 9:30am- 4pm